Saik0s/Whisperboard/README.md

 ## Installation

 1. Clone this repository
+2. Run `make`
-2. Open the project in Xcode
+3. Open the project in Xcode

-## Contribution

-If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the GPL-3.0 license.

 ## Links